Student Field Trips

 Edison Ford Historian Tour

-Enjoy an education docent guided tour of the Edison and Ford homes, gardens, laboratory and museum featuring the solar energy exhibit.
+Enjoy an education docent guided tour of the Edison and Ford estates and gardens, followed by a self-guided tour of the laboratory and museum.

 - Guided Tour of Edison & Ford homes and gardens